Pittsburgh-NEH-Institute/pr-app/pr-app-tutorials/facets-and-fields.md

 Hierarchical facets are created by specifying the value of a `@hierarchical` attribute as `"yes"` and specifying a sequence of values for the `@expression` attribute.
 In this case our XPath expression will, for example, map a date like `1806-02-04` to the sequence `('1800', '1806-02')` The first value is the top-level facet, the decade, and the second will be transformed to `"February 1806"` for rendering.

-The XQuery that returns the faceted results (before formatting) looks like:
+The XQuery that returns the faceted results (before formatting to create human-friendly month-year values) looks like:

 ```xquery
 let $publication-date-facets as map(*) := ft:facets($hits, "publication-date", ())